 10. Try out lymphatic massage.
-Your new addiction, trust us.
+Meet your new addiction.
 Once you see how good you feel and look, this will be a new staple in your wellness routine.

 11. Dream about a new haircut.
-Scroll this post to see if there’s a style calling your name and if a fresh chop is speaking to you.
+Scroll this post to see if there’s a fresh style calling your name.

 12. Take a detox bath.
 Light a candle, pour in some Epsom salts and soak up the bliss while gently supporting your body’s detox process.